 Too many people quit half way through their dreams.
 When there is a delay, when you see a roadblock; trust God who gave you that dream.
 Stay in faith even when it is difficult.
 Keep doing the right things even when the wrong things happen.
 You must have that rest that God is in control over your life.
 Hebrews 4:3 Now we who have believed enter that rest.

-Illustration: I heard the real story of a man who applied for a high position in a big company.
-His church was praying and he got selected in the interview.
-Weeks later they called him for another interview.
-He was so excited that his dream job is coming but in the second interview they said that he was overqualified for that job.
-His dreams were shattered.
-He dreamt about this position for long.
-He prayed about it but it did not materialize.
-He went back and started working in the previous company all bitter and unsatisfied.
+I heard the real story of a man who applied for a high position in a big company.
+His cleared the first round.
+He was so excited that his dream job is coming.
+In the second interview they said that he was overqualified for that job.
+This shattered his dreams.
+He longed about this position for long, prayed about it but it did not materialize.
+So, he went back and started working in the previous company all bitter and unsatisfied.
 Two months later as he was reading newspaper the saw the news of the same company he applied for job had gone bankrupt and closed down.
 Had he joined that company he would have been jobless but he just got a promotion in the present place.

 You got to trust God even when you do not get the answer that you are looking for when chasing your dreams.
 When you do not see the dream in the natural, keep trusting God.
 God knows what he is doing.
 God has the right season of favour for your dream.

-Illustration: In the initial days of our ministry we used to minister among the college students.
+In the initial days of our ministry we used to minister among the college students.
 We know of a sister who loved a boy.
 She would tell me to pray over that issue.
 She somehow wanted to get married to him.
 Things were going fine but one day he walked out of her.
 She was devastated and bitter.
 She kept praying and fasting that he would come back to her but it never happened.
 Years passed by and one day I get a call from this sister all the way from North India.
 She said she was happily married to a different man and thanked us for standing through those times.
-She said, “Thank God the previous relationship did not work out because he was not a good man.
-She said he just married and is divorced.”
+She said, “Thank God the previous relationship did not work out because he was not a good man.”